ericmahare/todo-list/README.md

 - get the directory that you want to clone the repository.
 - open the command prompt in this directory.
 - write `git clone https://github.com/ericmahare/todo-list.git`.
-- go to the repository folder in your command prompt `cd awesome-books-modules`
+- go to the repository folder in your command prompt `cd todo-list`
+- write `npm install` to install all the packages.
+- write `npm start` to start the live server

 ## Authors